-Seco Pipeline - As of December 31, 2019, we recorded a non-cash impairment charge of \$32.1 million to impair the Seco Pipeline.
+Seco Pipeline - As of December 31, 2019, we recorded a non-cash impairment charge of \$32.1 million to impair a 100% owned and operated 30-mile natural gas pipeline with 400 MMcf/d capacity that is designed and used to transport dry gas from the Raptor Gas Processing Facility to multiple markets in South Texas (the "Seco Pipeline").
 The carrying value of the Seco Pipeline was reduced to a fair value of zero, estimated based on inputs characteristic of a Level 3 fair value measurement.